Your Cart

 Zinc is involved in the synthesis of collagen and is also important for keeping skin healthy.
 It can help promote healthy collagen production, which forms the lining of the gastrointestinal tract, thereby supporting a healthy immune system, since approximately 70 to 80 percent of the immune system is housed in the gut.

 Multivitamins usually include 100 percent of your needs for zinc, or you might choose to take a zinc supplement for additional healthy immune system support.
-You’ll also get zinc from your diet when you eat foods such as: grass-fed beef and lamb, organ meats, chicken, turkey, eggs, nuts, seeds, legumes, dairy, and whole grains.
+You’ll also get zinc from your diet when you eat zinc-rich foods such as: grass-fed beef and lamb, organ meats, chicken, turkey, eggs, nuts, seeds, legumes, dairy, and whole grains.

 4. Manganese